bheisler/blog-hugo-source/content/post/rust-on-the-gpu-with-accel.md

 author = "Brook Heisler"
 +++

+NOTE: Much of what I discuss below is no longer accurate.

 For the past month or so, I've been working on a follow-up to my series on [Writing a Raytracer in Rust](/post/writing-raytracer-in-rust-part-1/).
 This time around, I'll be talking about writing a GPU-accelerated Path Tracer.
 As always, I'm writing it in Rust - including the GPU kernel code.